patrisiu/hugmeter/README.md

 ### 6. Contact Us

-If you have any questions or concerns regarding these Terms, please feel free to contact us at [Your Contact Information].
+If you have any questions or concerns regarding these Terms, please feel free to contact us at hugmeter@patrisiu.com.

 ### 7. Use of Google Accounts